In Python, self refers to the class object itself.

 0 0 0

-The point here is to demonstrate how you can freely add any attributes to self.
-More importantly, they do not even need to be arguments in the __init__ method.
+The point here is to demonstrate how you can freely add any attributes to an object’s self property.

 A Method without ‘self’ Argument in a Python Class

-To see what happens if a method in a class does not accept the self argument, let’s leave self out from the info() method:
+To see what happens if a method doesn’t accept the self argument, let’s leave self out from the info() method:

 class Fruit: def __init__(self, name, color): self.name = name self.color = color def info(): print(self.color, self.name) banana = Fruit("Banana", "Yellow") banana.info()